frankshearar/Home/dotnet-list-package---vulnerable.md

 To continue supporting the old behavior, a new `--offline` command option will be introduced.

+### Protocol

+To consume package vulnerability information, we'll consume package registration JSON blobs (as we do today).
+This approach is the same as for package deprecation information.
+The protocol changes are described in the [parent spec](https://github.com/NuGet/Home/wiki/Flag-vulnerable-packages#protocol).

 ### DotNet CLI

 The `dotnet` CLI repository must be updated to: